suyash-29/ecommerce-store/README.md

 ## Thank you

 Thank you for choosing our E-Commerce Store Website template.
-If you have any questions or need further assistance, please don't hesitate to contact us.
+If you have any questions or need further assistance, please don't hesitate to contact me( email: suyash290403@gmail.com).

 Happy Selling! 🛒🚀